marsupial is very muscular, quite lean, and is

 The koala is killed by foxes, dogs, dingoes, and most of all, humans and forest fires.

-The koala bear used to be endangered, but there are now laws in Australia that forbid you to hunt koalas, especially just for their fur, which is what most people kill them for.
+The koala used to be endangered, but there are now laws in Australia that forbid you to hunt koalas, especially just for their fur, which is what most people kill them for.
 Hundreds of koalas die because they have life threatening diseases.
 Their biggest threat now are slow moving forest fires.
 There are many organizations around the worldjust for saving the koalas.

 Nina B. 2001.